GEOS-DEV/GEOS/src/docs/sphinx/QuickStart.rst

 The host-config file is the place to set all relevant configuration options.
 Note that the path to the previously installed third party libraries is typically specified within this file.
-An alternative is to set the path ``GEOSX_TPL_DIR`` via a cmake command line option, e.g.
+An alternative is to set the path ``GEOS_TPL_DIR`` via a cmake command line option, e.g.

 .. code-block:: sh

-   python scripts/config-build.py -hc host-configs/your-platform.cmake -bt Release -D GEOSX_TPL_DIR=/full/path/to/thirdPartyLibs
+   python scripts/config-build.py -hc host-configs/your-platform.cmake -bt Release -D GEOS_TPL_DIR=/full/path/to/thirdPartyLibs

 We highly recommend using full paths, rather than relative paths, whenever possible.
 The parallel ``make -j 4`` will use four processes for compilation, which can substantially speed up the build if you have a multi-processor machine.